cs4241-22a/a2-shortstack/README.md

 Hey everyone my name is Aidan Mulcahey and I made a colerful page that allows a user to make an account with a username and password.
 Fulfills all requirements.
 To use my application one must have access to the webpage, which can be found here:
 The CSS poitioning technique I used was ...
 Technical, Design, Evaluation achievements are below.

-Acheivements
----
-ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 ## Technical Achievements
 - created a page where a user can create an account with a user name and password
 - shows current state of server data, included previous username attempts and password on display